tamuseanmiller/alpaca-stock-trading-bot/README.md

 ## Downsides

-Doesn't take realtime data, only runs every 15 minutes.
-I also have no idea how to actually implement Q-learning correctly so it could be very wrong.
+I have no idea how to actually implement Q-learning correctly so it could be very wrong.
 Please consider reaching out if you have some experience and want to help with it!
+Also cannot train on old news articles, so sentiment only runs during realtime.

 ## Data